Training & Education

 • The program objectives, a schedule of training sessions and periodic evaluations of the trainee will be handled by the training instructor in each specialization.

-The qualification required to partake in the HSRC Biobank training programs:
+Qualifications required to be able to enroll in Nourah’s Tissue Biobank training programs:

 • Physics and radiology